civicteam/civic-icp-canister/README.md

    ```

 ## Deploy the canisters
 To simplify the deployment of the canisters we provide a script `deploy-civic.sh` you can find under `scripts`.
-To execute it make sure that you have run `npm install` beforehand inside the project.
+Make sure that you have run `npm install` beforehand inside the project.

+If you want to set a specific admin principal, you can use the `ADMIN_PRINCIPAL_ID` environment variable.
+Otherwise it will use the principal of the `dfx identity` you are using to deploy.

+Run the script with
   ```bash
   ./scripts/deploy-civic.sh local
   ```